Best home cocktail maker Android Central 2021

 The gorgeous-looking machine employs a European design with a textured finish and stainless-steel accents.
 When you select a certain drink, it will even suggest the right glassware to use so you can serve it up like a pro.
 The reservoirs are dishwasher safe as well for easy clean-up.

-There's a wide range of drink capsules available, from the classics like margaritas and cosmopolitans to other more interesting options like mint juleps.
+There is a wide range of drink capsules available, from the classics like margaritas and cosmopolitans to mint juleps.
 Since the pods don't contain any spirits, you can make mocktails as well.
-You can accommodate allergies by using your own potato-based vodka, for example, for someone who is allergic to gluten.
-Capsules come in various themed packs, but it's smart to start with the Variety Pack that has a little bit of everything.
+You can accommodate allergies by using your own potato-based vodka, for example, for someone allergic to gluten.
+Capsules come in various themed packs, but it's smart to start with the Variety Pack with a little bit of everything.
 They can be stored at room temperature, in the refrigerator, or even freezer.
 If you entertain often, consider a subscription to ensure you always have capsules on hand.

 - Use your own selection of spirits